 After preparing your app for submission and addressing issues caught in the automated feedback section of the submission process, your app will move onto the manual review.

-There are two main steps of the review:
+There are two main parts of the review:

 If we find any failures in this first part of the review, we’ll return your submission with that feedback.
 This includes issues we run into when trying to access and install your app.